What Comes After Medical School Graduation

 - Focused Training: Each residency program provides specialized training in a specific area of medicine.

-- Board Certification Training: Residency prepares you to pass the board certification exams necessary to become a practicing physician in your specialty of choice.
+- Licensing Training: Residency prepares you to pass the licensing exams necessary to become a practicing physician in your specialty of choice.

 While challenging, residency is essential for a successful medical career.
 It significantly enhances your abilities and efforts in patient care, making it a very important part of your journey to becoming an independently practicing doctor.

-- Reapply Next Year: Many students take that next year to enhance their experience, take on a research project or otherwise improve their application.
+- Re-Apply Next Year: Many students use the ensuing year to enhance their experience, take on a research project or otherwise improve their application.

 - Transitional or Preliminary Programs: These programs can provide additional training and experience, making you a more well-rounded candidate the next time around.